This site is intended to pick up where the Buyout of America book leaves off.

 “They come in and raid – raid your bank account and take your accomplishments.
 It’s all about fattening the pig for the slaughter, with no care about the people or the product.”

-Plaintiffs in a bombshell bid rigging case against some of the biggest private equity firms move for class action status in spring 2014.
-If they succeed, they can go forward with a trial that could cost the private equity giants billions.
-The judge in March 2013 allowed much of the suit to proceed.
+A November 2104 trial is scheduled in a bombshell bid rigging case against some of the biggest private equity firms that could cost them billions.
+Two of the seven defendants settled.
 The charge is the firms colluded when buying public companies paying prices that were artificially low.

 KKR, in a separate case, is being accused of hiring the CEO of Gardner Denver days after he resigned and then getting confidential information from him to buy his old business.

 Former Reagan Budget Director, and private equity investor, David Stockman writes a scathing Newsweek feature revealing that Romney did not make money by building businesses but instead from financial manipulation.
-He follows several Bain Capital deals and makes a convincing case.
+He makes a convincing case.

 Hilarious, and largely accurate, video on how private equity firms hurt small business owners.